wwarthen/RomWBW/Source/ReadMe.txt

   4) Program the resultant ROM image and try it.

-It is *not* necessary to perform steps 1 or 2 before running a build.
-In fact, I strongly recommend that you perform steps 3 and 4 initially to make sure that you have no issues building and programming a ROM that works the same as a pre-built ROM.
+Note that steps 1 and 2 are performed to customize your ROM as desired.
+If you want to simply build a standard configuration, it is *not* necessary to perform steps 1 or 2 before running a build.
+In fact, I strongly recommend that you skip steps 1 and 2 initially and just perform perform steps 3 and 4 using the standard configuraion to make sure that you have no issues building and programming a ROM that works the same as a pre-built ROM.

 Each of the 4 steps above is described in more detail below.